All loans delivered against a whole loan commitment must share certain common attributes. These include:

 |Assumed||The payment status requirement applies to the current borrower.
 However, for a seasoned loan, if the current borrower has owned the property less than 12 months, the time period is reduced to the number of months that he or she has owned the property.|

 By submitting a whole mortgage to Fannie Mae as a whole loan delivery, the lender represents, warrants, and agrees that all right, title, and interest in the mortgage is sold, transferred, set over, and otherwise conveyed by the lender to Fannie Mae as of the date of Fannie Mae’s funding of the purchase proceeds.

 A lender may deliver a loan that has been originated by another lender.
 However, the selling lender must make all of the warranties specified in Fannie Mae’s Contract as if it were the originator.
 In such cases, the selling lender must be aware of all matters related to the loan that were known to the originating lender.

 The lender may not assign Fannie Mae’s whole loan commitments except to obtain construction financing or interim financing under a “warehouse” line of credit.
 If the construction or warehouse lender intends to use the commitment or contract to deliver mortgages to Fannie Mae on its own behalf, it must be an approved Fannie Mae lender.
-It also must notify the lender’s lead Fannie Mae regional office of the assignment before it delivers a mortgage to Fannie Mae.
+It also must notify the lender’s Fannie Mae customer account team of the assignment before it delivers a mortgage to Fannie Mae.

 Lenders that want to sell loans to Fannie Mae that contain unique eligibility and underwriting considerations not permissible for delivery via a standard commitment may request a negotiated commitment.

 A Master Agreement between Fannie Mae and the lender is required when the lender is delivering whole loans via a negotiated commitment.
-Lenders should contact their lead Fannie Mae regional office for details (see E-1-03, List of Contacts).
+Lenders should contact their Fannie Mae customer account team for details.

 The table below provides references to the Announcements that have been issued that are related to this topic.